bronson/geolocal/README.md

 #### The in\_*area*? method

-The `rake geolocal:update` task generates the Ruby file defining these methods.
+The `rake geolocal:update` task generates a Ruby file defining the methods you asked for.
 You can pass:

 * a string: `Geolocal.in_us?("10.1.2.3")`
 * an [IPAddr](http://www.ruby-doc.org/stdlib-2.2.0/libdoc/ipaddr/rdoc/IPAddr.html) object:
   `Geolocal.in_eu?(IPAddr.new('2.16.54.0'))`